 DrScheme is a tool that helps you write, debug, and run your Scheme programs.
 It is available for free for all major platforms, including Windows, Macintosh, and Unix.
-If you want a copy for home, use Netscape to go from the course home page to the Concrete Abstractions supporting materials page, to the page on using DrScheme.
+If you want a copy for home, use Firefox to go from the course home page to the Concrete Abstractions supporting materials page, and then to the page on using DrScheme.

-To start DrScheme on one of our Linux machines, use the same general technique as for Netscape: Starting from the K menu, go to the Applications submenu and then select DrScheme.
+To start DrScheme on one of our Linux machines, use the same general technique as for starting up Firefox: Starting from the main menu, go to the MCS submenu and then select DrScheme.

-The first time start DrScheme you will be greeted with a window offering you a tour; just click the Close button on that window.
-That leaves you with the following main window:
+The first time you start DrScheme you will be greeted with a window

 Now you are ready to start doing real work.
 In the interaction window, type the following Scheme expression: (and press enter).